pseoane84/Rocket_Elevators_Express/README.md

 REST determines how the API looks like.
 It stands for “Representational State Transfer”.
 It is a set of rules that developers follow when they create their API.
 One of these rules states that you should be able to get a piece of data (called a resource) when you link to a specific URL.
 Each URL is called a request while the data sent back to you is called a response.

 ---

+## Understanding C.R.U.D.
+Operations
+CRUD stands for Create, Read, Update, Delete, the four basic operations that almost any backend API will perform on data.

+- **Create (C)** - Adds new data to the system.
+Example: A POST /contact-us request creates a new message.

+- **Read (R)** - Retrieves data from the system.
+Example: A GET /email-list request reads and returns all agent emails.

+- **Update (U)** - Changes or modifies existing data.
+Example: A future PUT /agent could update an agent’s info.

+- **Delete (D)** - Removes data from the system.
+Example: A future DELETE /agent/:id could delete an agent.

+APIs are essentially built around these operations.
+In our project, we mostly use Read (GET) and Create (POST) for now, but the same principle will apply when we later add databases.

+---